Last updated feb 19th, 2026, by Veronique J. Morais

 Extract from Chapter 4

 Sophie nodded with a subdued smile and headed indoors.
-As she stepped into the mansion, the grand hall greeted her with its high ceilings and rich, polished woodwork.
-The usually comforting, familiar surroundings now felt eery, and even more so with each echoing step on the varnished floor.
-Around her, everything was sparkling clean, polished to a mirror, but also completely void of life.
+As she wandered into the manor, the grand hall greeted her with its high ceilings and rich, varnished woodwork.
+The usually comforting, familiar surroundings now seemed eerie, and even more so with each echoing step on the varnished floor.
+Around her, everything was polished to a mirror, but also completely void of life.

-The contrast of luxury and loneliness was quite daunting, and Sophie wasn’t sure what to think of it.
-It was not a new feeling.
+The contrast of luxury and loneliness was daunting, and Sophie wasn’t sure what to think of it.
+It was not a new emotion.
 Sophie hated going into Primrose’s home by herself.
-She always felt out of place, and awkward… scared to touch anything at all.
+She felt awkward, out of place, and scared to touch anything at all.

 What if it was an heirloom or something precious?

-She came to a stop at the foot of the ornate staircase, as she rested her hand on the cool wood of the newel post, observing the sculpted nightingale decorating it, a testament to Primrose’s lineage and status.
-The very touch of it reminded her of the countless times she had raced up these stairs with her friend, their laughter ringing through the halls.
-A pang of something akin to longing, but deeper, more complex, stirred within her.
+She stopped at the foot of the staircase as she rested her hand on the newel post to observe the iron nightingale perched atop of it, a testament to Primrose’s lineage.
+It reminded her of the countless times they had raced up these stairs together.
+Their laughter still echoed in her memories.
+A pang of something akin to longing, but deeper, more complex, stirred within.

-Their differences in wealth once seemed insignificant, but now they were revealed to be the catalysts for an inevitable drift, a growing divide between them.
-Of course, Sophie was leaving to explore the world and continue her studies, but Primrose would be far away, living on an unknown remote estate.
+Their differences in wealth, once insignificant, were now revealed to be the catalysts for an inevitable drift, a growing divide between them.
+Of course, Sophie was leaving to explore the world and continue her studies, but Primrose would be far away, living on an obscure remote estate.

-Would the playful, adventurous, and mischievous woman that she knew be stilled and quieted?
+Would the playful, adventurous, and mischievous woman that she knew be stifled and quieted?
 Would she still be Prim?
 Could they even remain friends after all this?

 Content Warning